ButterCMS/react-serverless-blog/README.md

 yarn run build
 ```

 Check your `build` directory to verify that the production build was created successfully.
 All you have to do to host the app is drag the `build` folder onto Netlify's dashboard.
 Prerendering can be enabled from the app settings.
+Check out our [live example](https://serverless-react-blog.netlify.com).

 ## Wrap Up

+That's it!
 We've built a SEO-friendly serverless blog using React and two third-party services.
 With our serverless approach we can now get back to building software without having to ever worry about server maintenance, outages, or scaling bottlenecks.

 I hope you enjoyed this tutorial.
 If you have any questions about setting up your ButterCMS-powered React app reach out to me at roger@buttercms.com and I'll definitely reply!